MicrosoftDocs/cloud-adoption-framework/docs/modernize/evaluate-modernization-options.md

 - **Infrastructure:** reduce administrative work, patching, firewall administration Apps and data, getting to market faster, drive innovations, improve delivery time by 50%

-You'll want to evaluate your modernization options from both the technical and a financial perspective, which will help you determine whether a set of workloads is a good candidate for modernization.
+You'll want to evaluate your modernization options from both the technical and a financial perspective, which helps you determine whether a set of workloads is a good candidate for modernization.

 ## Technical indicators